digital-go-jp/abr-geocoder/README.md

 ### `update-check`

-Checks the local database is the latest data set.
+Checks the new update data.

 ```
 $ abr-geocoder update-check
 ```

-Retues `0` if the local database is the latest then exits.
+Returns `0` if the local database is the latest.

-If there is a new data in CKAN, or there is no local database, returns `1` and exits.
+Returns `1` if new data in CKAN is available. there is no local database, returns `1` and exits.
 In that case, runs `download` command.

 ### `normalize`